ms2data/ms2-quick-start/README2.md

 2. Click the **Refresh** icon (🔄).
 3. Expand:`Packages` > `ms2-quick-start`
 4. You should now see version `0.0.1` listed under the package.

-> ✅ This confirms your semantic package is successfully published and available on the platform.

 ### Voila!